jamesoh3928/MoonRust/docs/Final.md

 ## Summary Description

 The goal of this project was to build an interpreter that will execute a subset of Lua given a file to read.
-The details of functionality are specified in the _Project Breakdown_ section.
+The details of the functionality are specified in the _Project Breakdown_ section.
 (Note: our implementation logic differs from Lua's reference implementation since we are not supporting the full features of Lua.
 Our interpreter should be able to run a simple Lua standalone program).

 ### Demo

 [MoonRust Demo](https://youtu.be/mAzZ4ySGXfQ)

 ## Project Breakdown

 ### Implementation

-We were able to finish our MVP by implementing following features:
+We were able to finish our MVP by implementing the following features:

-1. Parser (excluding syntactic sugar such as literal strings and some forms of table constructor)
+1. Parser (excluding syntactic sugar such as certain literal string forms and some forms of table constructor)
 2. Variable assignments
 3. Binary expression evaluation
-4. Unary expressions evaluation
+4. Unary expression evaluation
 5. Control statement evaluation (if, else, break)
 6. Loop statement evaluation (for, while, repeat - excluding for generics)
 7. Function definition/call evaluation